-- 135 The following may be useful guidance for RRBs asked to approve upgraded listing urgency by exception. - Most candidates, in the absence of the conditions below, are appropriately categorized in status 4 (where all CHD candidates are currently categorized). - For a candidate to be considered eligible for a status 3 exception, a candidate must be admitted to the transplant hospital that registered the candidate on the waiting list and meet either of the following criteria: - Has heart failure with risk factors for VAD support including a systemic right ventricle, failing pulmonary ventricle, heterotaxy syndrome or multiple previous sternotomies - Is supported by one of the following: - o A continuous infusion of at least one high-dose intravenous inotrope: - Dobutamine greater than or equal to 7.5 mcg/kg/min - Milrinone greater than or equal to 0.50 mcg/kg/min - Epinephrine greater than or equal to 0.02 mcg/kg/min - A continuous infusion of at least two intravenous inotropes: - Dobutamine greater than or equal to 3 mcg/kg/min - Milrinone greater than or equal to 0.25 mcg/kg/min - Epinephrine greater than or equal to 0.01 mcg/kg/min - Dopamine greater than or equal to 3 mcg/kg/min
+- 137 The following may be useful guidance for RBs asked to approve upgraded listing urgency by exception. - Most candidates, in the absence of the conditions below, are appropriately categorized in status 4 (where all CHD candidates are currently categorized). - For a candidate to be considered eligible for a status 3 exception, a candidate must be admitted to the transplant hospital that registered the candidate on the waiting list and meets any of the following criteria: - Has heart failure with risk factors for VAD support including a systemic right ventricle, failing pulmonary ventricle, heterotaxy syndrome or multiple previous sternotomies - Is supported by one of the following: - o A continuous infusion of at least one high-dose intravenous inotrope: - Dobutamine greater than or equal to 7.5 mcg/kg/min - Milrinone greater than or equal to 0.50 mcg/kg/min - Epinephrine greater than or equal to 0.02 mcg/kg/min - o A continuous infusion of at least two intravenous inotropes: - Dobutamine greater than or equal to 3 mcg/kg/min - Milrinone greater than or equal to 0.25 mcg/kg/min - Epinephrine greater than or equal to 0.01 mcg/kg/min - Dopamine greater than or equal to 3 mcg/kg/min - Intolerance to maximally-tolerated inotropic dosages, as evidenced by hemodynamic instability (e.g. hypotension, vasodilation, hemodynamically unstable atrial or ventricular arrhythmias)

 Candidates with two-ventricle CHD include those with a systemic right ventricle (e.g. congenitally corrected transposition of the great arteries, [ccTGA], transposition of the great arteries [TGA] following an atrial switch procedure) as well as those with systemic left ventricles (e.g. tetralogy of Fallot, repaired double-outlet right ventricle, major coronary anomalies [such as anomalous left coronary artery from the pulmonary artery, ALCAPA], Ebstein's anomaly, etc.).
 Most candidates in these categories have heart failure as the consequence of ventricular dysfunction.
 Therefore, they may superficially resemble the "typical" adult heart failure candidate with dilated or ischemic cardiomyopathy.
 However, the use of either temporary or durable mechanical circulatory support in these populations is associated with significantly higher risks.
 Among the factors resulting in high-risk are: anatomy (including heterotaxy syndrome), the presence of a systemic right ventricle (associated with technical challenges during implant and likely poorer outcomes), multiple previous sternotomies, and often multiple previous aortic procedures.
-15 Each of these make VAD implantation more challenging and increase the risk of subsequent complications.
+Each of these make VAD implantation more challenging and increase the risk of subsequent complications.